javitocor/doctor-app/README.md

 ``` bash
    rails db:seed
 ```
-Access the page bytyping in yourweb browser
+Access the page by typing in your web browser

 ``` bash
    http://localhost:3000/